seL4/docs/projects/sel4/verified-configurations.md

 address translation for devices (System MMU or IOMMU), debug/profiling interfaces, or the kernel startup at boot.

-The proofs for RISC-V 64-bit binary verification and ARM\_MCS (mixed-criticality extensions to real-time seL4 features) are in progress.
+The proofs for RISCV64\_MCS/ARM\_MCS (mixed-criticality extensions to real-time seL4 features), as well as proofs for AARCH64 are in progress.
 Refer to the [roadmap](/projects/roadmap.html) for status and upcoming features.

 ## ARM